Skip to main content

 • Lantern

-Top Tip: the ground can get very hard at camp during summer and the standard lightweight pegs that come with most tents will be difficult to get in so buy a pack of heavy duty ones.
+Top Tip: The ground can get very hard at Camp Kindling during summer and the standard lightweight pegs that come with most tents will be difficult to get in, so buy a pack of heavy-duty ones.

 Cooking Kit

-If you intend to cook for some of your own meals instead of eating from the food villages you will need to bring your own cooking equipment.
-There are cooking areas provided in the campsites with kettles, microwaves, picnic benches, cooking stations, washing up sinks and fire safety equipment.
+If your family plans to cook some of your own meals instead of eating from the food villages, you'll need to bring your own cooking equipment.
+Camp Kindling provides cooking areas in the campsites with kettles, microwaves, picnic benches, cooking stations, washing-up sinks, and fire safety equipment.

 • Camping stove and fuel (check which types are allowed here)